SPX-VIX Risk Computations Via Perturbed Optimal Transport: SSR Dynamics For VIX And Its Linearization

 \subsection{Empirical Evidence For VIX Skew Stickiness Ratio}

 Skew Stickiness Ratio (SSR) is widely used by practitioners to describe how the VIX volatility smile responds to changes in the underlying SPX level.

 To estimate SSR empirically we regress daily changes in VIX implied volatility against changes in the VIX future level across different maturities.
-Figures~\ref{fig:vix_ssr} illustrate the estimated SSR term structure using historical windows of six months and one year.
+Figure~\ref{fig:vix_ssr} illustrates the estimated SSR term structure using historical windows from six months to three years.

 These empirical observations motivate incorporating SSR dynamics into the optimal transport framework as exogenous constraints.